tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A relationship between a test class and a Parameter'
+'Parameter that can alter the behavior of a Specification.'

 ### Comment

-'Expected to be a relationship between a Specification and a Parameter'
+'Expected to be a relationship between a Specification and a Parameter, where the Parameter defines the term for the parameter (e.g. bdq:sourceAuthority), and a hasAuthoritiesDefaults for the Specification provides a default value for the Paramter under that specification.'

 ********************